-Dynomation6-As the purchaser/owner of Dynomation6, you are granted a license to install the simulation on as many computers as you wish, however, Dynomation will only startup and run on a computer that has the USB Security Key plugged into a USB port on your system (the USB Key is supplied in your software package).
+• Dynomation6-As the purchaser/owner of Dynomation6, you are granted a license to install the simulation on as many computers as you wish, however, Dynomation will only startup and run on a computer that has the USB Security Key plugged into a USB port on your system (the USB Key is supplied in your software package).

-DynoSim6-As the purchaser/owner of this DynoSim6, you are granted a license to install this simulation on two computers for your personal use.
+• DynoSim6-As the purchaser/owner of this DynoSim6, you are granted a license to install this simulation on two computers for your personal use.
 Installation on more systems, or "loaning" this software to friends, is a violation of the Motion Software License agreement.

-- Make sure all other applications are closed before you begin this installation.
-The best way to do that is to restart your system, then begin this installation before you start any other programs.
-If other programs are using system resources during Dynomation installation, your computer may appear to "lock-up" when in fact, another application ("hiding" in the background) has taken focus away from the Dynomation installer. - Make sure that you have sufficient memory to install/run this simulation (review system requirements in the previous chapter).
+• Make sure all other applications are closed before you begin this installation.
+The best way to do that is to restart your system, then begin this installation be-fore you start any other programs.
+If other programs are using system resources during Dynomation installation, your computer may appear to "lock-up" when in fact, another application ("hiding" in the background) has taken focus away from the Dynomation installer.

-Note: You must have Administrator Rights to properly install Dynomation under Windows 7, 8 and 10.
+• Note: You must have Administrator Rights to properly install Dynomation under Windows 7, 8 and 10.
 Administrator Rights are also required to receive automatic updates over the Internet.